Surgical Best Practices for a Knee Arthroscopy and MACI Cartilage Biopsy Skip to content

 Biopsy icon

-MACI repairs knee cartilage using your patient’s own chondrocytes
+MACI repairs knee cartilage using your patient’s own chondrocytes.

 #